smusali/properly/README.md

-# properly
-Sample API Server for Properly
+# Sample API Server for Properly